-I speak about music and lyrical writing as a form of building public knowledge: To understand the world lyrically is to create space for clarity, for experimentation and play; in which knowledge, form, and confidence can be altered.
-To look at writing through the lens of the lyric, and to sing what one knows, these methodologies are at the core of producing a public that does more than “know" information about the built environment.
+I speak about intimacy as a form of building public knowledge: To understand the world intimately is to create space for clarity, experimentation, and play; in which knowledge, form, and confidence can be altered.
+These methodologies are at the core of producing a public that does more than “know" information about the built environment.
 Instead, knowledge about the built environment can become embodied, rooted in placefulness, and acknowledged as intrinsic to our communities.

 Please send me a note!
 I'm always taking tips, gigs, and freelance opportunities.